MallikarjunaVayugundla/Capstone_Project/README.md

 This project converts a depth image/map into a 3d pointcloud and displays.
 It reads the depth map from a image file and does the conversion to a 3d point cloud with respect to the camera frame.
+ An example image that is loaded by default is in the 'data' folder.